devssh/Prototype-Private-Chain/README.md

 # Prototype chain on Java, just to demonstrate hashing and signature verification
 There is clubbing of transactions in a block.
-The purpose is to verify signatures signed by authorities and mined by a miner at difficulty=3.
+The purpose is to verify signatures signed by authorities and mined using Proof of Work at difficulty 3.

 ## To run the demo on JDK8
 ```